USU announces 2022 Board Election candidates - Honi Soit

 Varol’s history of stupol engagement is not prolific, although he is enthusiastically involved in the University of Sydney Turkish Society (TurkSoc) — a base that perhaps hasn’t been mobilised in the past.

-Jayfel Tulabing Lee (Engineers, formerly Switch)
+Jayfel Tulabing Lee (STEM/Engineers-adjacent, formerly Switch)

-Tulabing is the Engineers-adjacent candidate, whose many hours and Instagram Stories spent in PNR seemingly qualify them, despite not actually being an Engineer.
-Nonetheless, Tulabing has a swathe of involvements in STEM societies, presiding over the Women in Science Society in 2022.
+Tulabing’s many hours and Instagram Stories spent in PNR and swathe of involvements in STEM societies, presiding over the Women in Science Society in 2022, situate them as the STEM candidate.

 Tulabing used to be a member of Switch, but has had a somewhat fractious history of involvement with them.
 In 2020, being elected to the Real Estate Investment society’s Exec pissed off many on the student Left.
 Last year, they stood for preselection for the USU Election, but was snubbed, with the faction instead running now-elected Isla Mowbray and Telita Goile.
 In 2022, a TikTok with Vice-Chancellor Mark Scott was considered by many within Switch as overly chummy with USyd management.
 Tulabing left the faction soon after, earlier this year.